 As luck would have it (bad luck, that is), a new manager was brought in over him.
 The new manager was different than the other managers and leaders for whom he had worked.
 It wasn’t that this manager was demanding; that was something that he’d dealt with in many roles he played prior to the decade he spent with the company.
 He had just never worked for someone who was so adversarial.

 His new leader treated him poorly.
 This leader started with the assumption that anything that he was doing was wrong, and that it was their job to fix it—and him.
-The leader was aggressive with language and was critical of everything he did, including things that had helped the team he led to succeed.
+The leader was aggressive with language and was critical of everything he did, including things that had helped the team he led to success.
 The attacks weren’t directed at a problem; they were directed at the person (and not just my friend).

 My friend decided to seek help from within the company he had worked for over a decade.
 He knew that the leader was political and had ground cover from the highest offices within the company.
 His loyalty demanded that he make an effort to change roles, move to another area, or do something so he could stay at the place he considered to be his home.
 But his requests fell on deaf ears.
 No one cared about him or his challenge.
 No one offered to help him.
 Some avoided the conversation for fear of upsetting his new manager.